golang-migrate/migrate/TUTORIAL.md

 ```
 migrate create -ext sql -dir db/migrations create_users_table
 ```
-If there were no errors, we should have two files available under `db/migrations` folder.
+If there were no errors, we should have two files available under `db/migrations` folder:
+- 20190805172551_create_users_table.down.sql
+- 20190805172551_create_users_table.up.sql
 Note the `sql` extension that we provided.
-In the `.up.sql` file we are going to create table:
+In the `.up.sql` file let's create the table:
 ```
 CREATE TABLE users(
    user_id serial PRIMARY KEY,